Abhinavd1605/Plum_Assignment_Health_News_Curator/README.md

 **Core Challenge:** Transform complex health news articles into accessible, digestible content for general audiences.

 **Our Solution:**
-- Load health articles from mock data (simulating RSS feeds)
+- Load health articles from mock data and an option to use RSS feeds
 - AI processes each article into 2-line TL;DR summaries
 - Extract 3 key takeaways with importance levels
 - Rewrite content in simpler, patient-friendly language